Scientific Name

 How to Grow and Care

-Once established, Palmer's Sedum is a very easy to care plant.
+Once established, Palmer's Sedum is an easy-care plant.
 Like all succulents, it demands porous soil and rapid drainage.
-Grow in rock gardens, mounds, small slopes, natural cliff faces, and at the top edge of retaining walls and curbs.
+It grows in rock gardens, mounds, small slopes, natural cliff faces, and at the top edge of retaining walls and curbs.
 This is a great plant for a soil pocket on a wall, as a container specimen, or in a hanging basket.

 Irrigate more or repot when plants drop lower leaves.
-You can prune back any errant runners, usually just by breaking them off.
-In spring, you can also cut back to keep the growth habit a little more compact.
+You can prune back any errant runners by breaking them off.
+You can also cut back in spring to keep the growth habit more compact.

 Learn more at How to Grow and Care for Sedum.